sumurthy/excelapis/docs/maker/maker-exercise.md

 ![Basic Output](../media/maker/BasicExerciseOutput.png)
 ## Phases

-This problem has been broken up into multiple phases each with increasing difficulty.
+See above for the desired output.
+This problem has been broken up into multiple phases each with increasing difficulty. *Feel free to start at whichever phase you feel comfortable with, and work your way up.*
 ### **Phase 1**
 For this phase, don't worry about the column headers.
-Feel free to start at whichever phase you feel comfortable with, and work your way up.

 Assume:
-* `A2:A4` will be `Font Name`
+* Change the `Font Name` for range `A2:A4`
-* `B2:B4` will be `Font Size`
+* Change the `Font Size` for range `B2:B4`
-* `C2:C4` will be `Font Color`
+* Change the `Font Color` for range `C2:C4`
-* `D2:D4` will be `Fill Color`
+* Change the `Fill Color` for range `D2:D4`

 ### **Phase 2**
 Now, adjust your solution so that it works with any number of rows in the table.